o-ran-sc/o-du-phy/docs/overview.rst

 =====================================

-The O-RAN FHI Lib is built on top of DPDK to perform U-plane and C-plane functions according to the ORAN Fronthaul |br|
-Interface specification between O-DU and O-RU.
+The O-RAN FHI Lib is built on top of DPDK to perform U-plane and C-plane functions according to the ORAN Fronthaul Interface specification between O-DU and O-RU.
-S-Plane support requires PTP for Linux version 2.0 or later |br|
+The S-Plane support requires PTP for Linux version 2.0 or later.
-The management plane is outside of the scope of this library implementation.
+The Management plane is outside of the scope of this library implementation.

 Project Resources